Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

 Although she doubts herself when she first leaves the safe and familiar abbey and sets off to the Von Trapp villa as a novice governess (and with seven children to care for at that), she doesn’t allow her qualms to hold her back.
 After her arrival, she takes a bold and confident stand in confronting the captain about his excessive harshness towards the children, allowing her convictions for what she believes is right to take precedence over anything else.

-And when she flees the villa to the abbey to escape her feelings for the captain, the Mother Superior teaches Maria to confront her problems rather than run from them, which enables Maria to return to the villa and face the captain as well as a very jealous baroness.
+When Maria flees the villa to the abbey to escape her feelings for the naval officer, the Mother Superior persuades her to confront her feelings rather than avoid them.
+Although she's quite apprehensive, Maria resolves to gather the strength to return to the villa and face Von Trapp, as well as a very jealous baroness.

 All through the movie, we hear references to God and His leading.
 “When the Lord closes a door, somewhere He opens a window” is an expression used by both Maria and the Mother Superior.
 “Remember: ‘I will lift up mine eyes unto the hills from whence cometh my help’” (Psalm 121) is quoted by the Mother Abbess as a means to reassure the Von Trapps that God will be with them as they flee Austria.